US Library Survey 2022

 Against the backdrop of the Great Resignation/Reshuffle, the number one concern we heard about when revising the instrument had to do with talent management, retention, and recruitment.
 As a result, in this cycle we introduced two new questions focused on this topic.

 The first asks directors to indicate in which areas or for which skills they are currently struggling, if at all, to recruit or to retain talent.
-As Table 4 below shows, library directors are primarily struggling to recruit staff in technology and programming, followed by instruction, instructional design, and faculty development, and—tied each at 12 percent—cataloging and metadata, archives and special collections, student success, engagement, and outreach.
+As Table 4 below shows, library directors are primarily struggling to retain staff in technology and programming, followed by instruction, instructional design, and faculty development, and—tied each at 12 percent—cataloging and metadata, archives and special collections, student success, engagement, and outreach.
 As for talent recruitment, directors are struggling to hire staff with key skills in technology and programming, DEIA, and cataloging and metadata.

 Table 4.
 Please indicate in which of the following skills or experiences is the library struggling to retain or recruit talent, if at all.